Pishan County: History

 In 1902, Pishan County was created from Guma, Sanju and other areas originally part of Kargilik.

 In March 1950, the Pishan County People's Government was established.

 In May 2010, Shahidulla (Xaidula/Saitula) was made a town.

 On the night of December 28, 2011, Koxtag (Kuoshi Tage) in Pishan was the site of the 2011 Pishan hostage crisis.

 In 2012/3, Muji was changed from a township into a town.

 On July 3, 2015, the 2015 Pishan earthquake occurred, killing three and wounding 71.

 On July 24, 2015, Koxtag was changed from a township to a town.

 On January 9, 2016, Sanju was changed from a township to a town.

 Geography

 The northern part of Pishan/Guma County is made up of sand dunes in the Taklamakan Desert.
 The main part of the population of the county is grouped around oasis areas at the base of the Kunlun Mountains.
 The southern part of the county is mountainous including the Qizil Koran Range.
 A prominent mountain pass in the area is Sanju Pass.
 A prominent lake in the area is Cuolule Co (Cuolule Cuo, Tsorūl Tso; 错鲁勒错).

 Climate

 Administrative divisions

-The county is made up of one subdistrict, six towns, ten townships and two other areas:
+The county is made up of 1 subdistrict, 6 towns, 8 townships, 2 ethnic townships, and two other areas: